 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Coker, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Coker, approximately 78% of students took out student loans averaging $7,024 a year.
 That adds up to $28,096 over four years for those students.

 The student loan default rate at Coker is 12.8%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Coker Graduates Make?students who graduate from Coker with a bachelor's degree go on to jobs where they make an average salary of $32,800 in their early years.
-Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Coker Graduates Make?students who graduate with a bachelor's degree from Coker make about $32,800 a year during their first few years of employment after graduation.
+This is about 18% less that the average pay for college graduates overall.
+However, graduates with your major may make more.